Finding the Right Stairlift to Fit in Your Home

 Outdoor Stairlift Dimensions

 A.) Chair Width (inside of armrests) = 19”

 C.) Rail to Wall (Outside Edge of Rail) = 8”

 E.) Seat Height (adjustable for Straight) = 21.5” to 26.5”

 Stairlift Maximum Weight Capacity

 The weight capacity of a stairlift depends on the model you choose.
-Typically, straight stairlifts can carry up to 350 lbs, while curved and outdoor models have a weight limit of 300 lbs.
+Typically, straight stairlifts can carry up to 350 lbs., while most curved and outdoor models have a weight limit of 300 lbs.
 However, Stannah has a heavy duty option for curved stairs, the Model 260 Plus, that increases the weight capacity to 352 lbs.